Yufan029/Notes/C#/IllustratedCSharp.md

 - Use lambda, if lambda expression emerges before anonymous methods, then anomymous methods may not be invented anymore.

 ## Chapter 15 Event ##
+- publisher / subscriber
+  - publisher
+    - declare the event
+    - raise the event
+  - subscriber
+    - declare the event handler (callback)
+    - register the event handler
+  - event and event handler can be in the same class or struct, or different.
+  - On top of them, there's a delegate defines the pattern for event, and event handler.

 - An event has an encapsulated delegate.
 ![alt text](image-14.png)